kitsumute/minas-mongrel/src/content/blog/Notes on After Speculative Realism (2025).md

   - Correlationism
   - Quentin_Meillassoux
   - Immanuel_Kant
-  - Post-critical_ontology
+  - Post-critique
 ---
-A series of somewhat made coherent notes on articles on speculation, correlationism and post-critical thought.
+A series of somewhat coherent notes on articles on speculation, correlationism and post-critical thought.

 <br>